 - Dogs must be under control and on a lead at ALL times.
 Extendable leads are not appropriate for the environment and electric shock collars or prong collars should not be used

 - Only well-socialised dogs (i.e. friendly towards other dogs and people, including children) should attend.
 The behaviour of your dog is YOUR responsibility

 - Please do not attend if your dog is fearful of other dogs or people

 - Dogs should not be dressed up in costumes, or any restrictive clothing that restricts their movement or natural behaviour

 - Dogs should not be forced to interact or do anything they don’t want to

 - Dogs should have a collar and a tag with their owner’s name and address inscribed on it (note: this is a legal requirement) and ideally a phone number on which the owner can be contacted

 - When travelling, we would ask you to follow the advice of all the major charities and government, and ensure that your dog is transported safely by properly securing him/her in the vehicle with a suitable harness, or in a suitable carrier, rather than be loose in the vehicle

 - Always travel with a portable water container for your dog.
 Always assume the weather will be hot and sunny.
-There will be dog watering points throughout the venue to drink, and splash pools for dogs to use to cool off if required.
+There will be dog watering points throughout the venue to drink.
 Please also consider the temperature inside your vehicle whilst you might be in traffic waiting to enter the event

 - Your dog(s) MUST NOT be left unattended in a vehicle during the event (or at any time).
 If poor weather turns into direct sun, it can take only a few minutes for a vehicle to reach temperatures that are a threat to their welfare and even their life